jerturowetz/notes/to-do.md

 - Explore cheap air conditioning (portable unit, annoying windows?)
 - Need some machanism to store ice cubes & apply them (add this to packing list)
 - Ask cathy re goceries
-- Call Matthew & Kyla re baby
+- Call Kyla re baby
-- meal for kate & jade
+- Meal for Jade
 - Find out if our 3 people can be seperate people
-- Get replacement SIN by bringing my birth certificate to the Guy Favreau Complex (suite 034 or 103)
+- Bill Carly at x2 rate (like 4 hours?)

+--

 - **Apps:**
   - Some type of wave editor like audition?
   - Alternative to indesign (Affinity Designer, Inkscape, Sketch)